 Lawyers at DBMS successfully litigate a wide variety of civil cases and argue appeals in some of the most challenging jurisdictions in the country.

-DBMS Obtains Reversal of Appellate Court Decision and Reinstatement of Jury Verdict in Favor of Orthopedic and Sports Medicine Clinic
+DBMS Obtains Reversal of Appellate Court Decision and Reinstatement of Jury Verdict in Favor of Medicine Clinic

 Orthopedic and Sports Medicine ClinicOutcome: